azazellochg/relion-external-jobs/README.md

 # relion-external-jobs
-Python scripts for Relion "External job" type
+Python scripts for Relion 3.1 "External job" type.
+For Relion 4 see the separate git branch.

 Before running the scripts you will need to